servisys/ispconfig_setup/README.md

 - Raspbian
 - ISPConfig 3.*

-For now, it is tested and developed only on Debian systems.

-Maybe it works well also on Ubuntu systems.

 ### What is this repository for? ###

 This repository contains some scripts for the automation of installation of ISPConfig 3 control panel.